Data Analytics to Detect Panic Buying and Improve Products Distribution Amid Pandemic

 Date Written: December 3, 2020

 The COVID-19 pandemic has triggered a panic-buying behavior around the globe.
 As a result, many essential supplies were consistently out-of-stock at common point-of-sale locations.
-Unfortunately, such a hoarding behavior disproportionately puts vulnerable groups of people at risk as they cannot "compete" with the demand surge, hence creating a critical societal issue.
 Even though most retailers were aware of this problem, they were caught off guard and are still lacking the technical capabilities to address this issue.
-The primary objective of this research is to develop a data-driven framework that can systematically alleviate this issue by leveraging statistical models and machine learning techniques.
-We leverage both internal and external data sources and show that using external data enhances the predictability and interpretability of our model.
-Our proposed framework can help retailers detect demand anomalies as they occur, allowing them to react strategically.
+The primary objective of this paper is to develop a data-driven framework that can systematically alleviate this issue by leveraging data-driven models and machine learning techniques.
+We exploit both internal and external data sources and show that using external data enhances the predictability and interpretability of our model.
+Our data-driven framework can help retailers detect demand anomalies as they occur, allowing them to react strategically.
 We collaborate with a large retailer and apply our models to three categories of products using a dataset with more than 15 million observations.
 We first show that our proposed anomaly detection model can successfully detect anomalies related to panic buying.
 We then present a prescriptive analytics simulation tool that can help retailers improve essential products distribution in uncertain times.
 Using data from the March 2020 panic-buying wave, we show that our prescriptive tool can help the retailer increase access to essential products by 56.74%.

 Keywords: Anomaly Detection, Retail Operations, Machine Learning, COVID-19